JesusOfCarrots/Unity-2DPlayerMotor/README.md

 # Unity-2DPlayerMotor
-PlayerMontir script for 2D player Character in unity
+PlayerMontir script for 2D player Character in Unity

-A current project to make the best possible 2D CharacterController in unity. <br />
+A current project to make the best possible 2D CharacterController in Unity. <br />
-My main gaol is to make it user friendly and highly Adjustable for different use cases. <br />
+My main gaol is to make it user friendly and highly adjustable for different use cases. <br />
 And also to write clean code.

 ---
 # Getting Started
 In order to get started you need to make a new Unity Project.
 Once it lauched you`ll create a new Player Object this can be a simple square or a Sprite (depending on what you want).
 At this point I like to give this object the "Player" Tag, however this is not necessary. <br /> Then you want to create a new Ground Plane (for me this is also just a sqaure).
-To this object now asign a BoxCollider2D and add a layer named "Ground".<br />
+Now asign a BoxCollider2D to this object and add a layer named "Ground".<br />
 The next thing to do would be to download or copy the code you can find as "PlayerMotor". <br />
-To your Player GameObject add the Following Components with changes shown in the Settings.txt file. <br />
+To your Player GameObject add the following components with changes shown in the Settings.txt file. <br />

 - Rigidbody2D
 - BoxCollider2D